-Football League staff will conduct themselves in a courteous and responsive manner in all dealings with customers.
-The League is dedicated to treating all people equally and fairly and have policies and procedures in place to safeguard individuals.
+Employees of The Football League will conduct themselves in a courteous and responsive manner when dealing with all internal and external stakeholders.
+The Football League is committed to treating all people equally and fairly and have policies and procedures in place to safeguard individuals.

-The Football League promotes inclusion and anti-discrimination both internally and externally and is committed to working with partner agencies to provide education and information to promote inclusion.
+The Football League promotes inclusion and anti-discrimination both internally and externally and is committed to working with partner agencies to provide education and information to promote this.

-The Football League has procedures to deal with any incidents of prejudice ensuring that those who believe they have been abused or treated unfairly can raise their issue through the channels explained in this charter.
+The Football League has procedures to deal with any allegations of prejudice ensuring that all individuals can raise their issue through the channels explained in this charter.

-If any complaint of this nature is received, The Football League will investigate, if appropriate with assistance from other football and statutory agencies, and make recommendations or change procedures as necessary.
+On the receipt of any such complaint, The Football League will investigate, if appropriate, with assistance from other football and statutory agencies, and make recommendations and/or change procedures as necessary.

 SAFEGUARDING CHILDREN, YOUNG PEOPLE AND VULNERABLE ADULTS